JeremS/cljss-core/README.md

 div {color: white;}
 ```

-The properties can be a chaining of a mix and match of key values,
+The properties can be a chain of a mix and match of key values,
 maps or lists in any order.
 The rule:
 ```clojure
 [:#container :background-color :black